-- D. Clubs may use pre-registration procedures, i.e., a signed waiver and payment of fees, for Year-Round and Seasonal events where placement of walk boxes is impractical.
-Regional Directors must verify that walk box placement is impractical. - E. Clubs are required to inform participants of Year-Round and Seasonal Events when the registration location of the event and the walk locality for the event are different.
-The driving distance must be published in the club's walk brochure; on the AVA club listing for events sponsored by the club, and must be addressed at each locality. - F. To reduce the workload associated with the renewal of Year-Round and Seasonal events, effective with the 2018 calendar year, a club may specify by checking a box on their Manage YRE's page that all their Year Round and Seasonal events be renewed for the next year with the exception of those they mark as "not being renewed".
+- F. Clubs are required to inform participants of Year-Round and Seasonal Events when the registration location of the event and the walk locality for the event are different.
+The driving distance must be published in the club's walk brochure; on the AVA club listing for events sponsored by the club, and must be addressed at each locality. - G. To reduce the workload associated with the renewal of Year-Round and Seasonal events, effective with the 2018 calendar year, a club may specify by checking a box on their Manage YRE's page that all their Year Round and Seasonal events be renewed for the next year with the exception of those they mark as "not being renewed".
 The Regional Director can deny the request.
 If approved, the renewed Year-Round and Seasonal events would then be automatically approved.